borisnliscool/bnl-housing/DOCS.md

     print(string.format("Poof!
 Prop %s is now gone!", prop.id)) end,

--- qTarget support, pass the options in this table.
+-- qtarget support, pass the options in this table.
---- (I don't know much about qTarget so I hope this is good enough for you who that want to use it.) qTarget = {
+--- (I don't know much about qtarget so I hope this is good enough for you who that want to use it.) qtarget = {
     {
         event = "eventname",
         icon = "fas fa-box-circle-check",